dell/csm-docs/content/docs/release/_index.md

 - CSM Replication PowerScale - failback operation do not swap PVC
 - Topology keys disappear after restart of CSI node pod in CSI-PowerStore driver for FC protocol
 - CSI PowerMax Driver: Storage pool metrics are not collected in a multi availability zone setup
-- Modify an NFS export for a NAS server’s file system - repeated Failed Messages
+- Modify an NFS export for a NAS server’s file system- repeated Failed Messages - Powerstore
-- Fix NFS Volume access logic to enforce only user‑specified external access
+- Fix NFS Volume access logic to enforce only user‑specified external access - Powerstore
 - Replication - Remote PV does not get MountOptions from SC
 - Powerstore : Wrong Host is getting parsed from the NodeID